hurkansah/UAV-Navigation-in-Dense-Forest/README.md

 HKUST-Aerial-Robotics, A Robust and Efficient Trajectory Planner for Quadrotors

--RAPTOR planner generates optimized paths using ESDF-based trajectory smoothing.
+- RAPTOR planner generates optimized paths using ESDF-based trajectory smoothing.
 Collision avoidance and dynamic re-planning in real-time.
 To connect with controller and flight manager, the code is arranged